 Average High and Low Relative Humidity

 Crested Geckos are Omnivorous primarily feeding on fruit and insects.
-In nature these geckos will lap up nectar, feed on ripe fruit that has fallen to the ground and just about any moving insect.
-Although Crested Geckos are omnivorous they will not feed on foliage.
+In nature, these geckos will lap up nectar, feed on ripe fruit that has fallen to the ground and just about any moving insect.
+Although Crested Gecko are omnivorous, they will not feed on foliage.
 The diet of captive reptiles is far less varied than that of their counterpart in the wild.
 It is important that we, as keepers, offer the most nutritional and varied diet possible.

 Meal Replacement Powder

 We have found Crested Gecko Diet from Repashy Superfoods to be the most nutritionally balanced diet available.
 There are two forms of the diet.
 The most common is the Complete diet which is formulated to be able to provide all the nutritional needs of these geckos even under the most demanding conditions -- breeding.
 The second is a Day Gecko Diet developed with Phelsuma and Lygodactylus geckos featuring a Cherry/Fig flavor that these geckos go crazy for.